Garry Theatre view from balcony

 What happened to the Garry?

-Landmark Cinemas decided to permanently close the Garry Theatre in downtown Selkirk – along with three other single-screen theatres in Manitoba – knowing how important the theatre was to so many that had grown up watching movies in the Manitoba Ave. mainstay, the city decided to purchase it!
+Landmark Cinemas decided to permanently close the Garry Theatre in downtown Selkirk – along with three other single-screen theatres in Manitoba – knowing how important the theatre was to so many that had grown up watching movies in the Manitoba Ave. mainstay, the city decided to purchase it in order to secure the space to have an independent, community-led, non-profit corporation run it again in the future!

 Selkirk’s Long-Term Plans for the Garry